Beauty

 Beauty tech and LED therapy

-If you still prefer the calm of a spa visit, infrared sauna therapy is heating up the wellness scene.
-London-based facialist Guendalina Gennari, responsible for Norwegian actress Kristin Froseth’s red-carpet-ready glow, champions this cozy cocoon's deep-dermal benefits.
-“Infrared saunas use light to generate heat, offering a relaxing way to detoxify, boost circulation, and improve skin health,” she says.
+If you still preferred the calm of a spa visit, infrared sauna therapy was heating up the wellness scene.
+London-based facialist Guendalina Gennari, responsible for Norwegian actress Kristin Froseth’s red-carpet-ready glow, championed this cosy cocoon's deep-dermal benefits.
+“Infrared saunas use light to generate heat, offering a relaxing way to detoxify, boost circulation, and improve skin health,” she said.
 “Unlike traditional saunas, infrared penetrates deeper into the skin, stimulating collagen production and reducing inflammation."
-It's ideal for those seeking relaxation and skin revitalization alike.
+It's ideal for those seeking relaxation and skin revitalisation alike.

-Meanwhile, Danish skin therapist Elina Lei brings a dose of reality to our high-tech hopes, reminding us that while LED masks and lasers are game-changers, they can’t replace good old-fashioned skincare savvy.
-"I hope people will focus more on their daily skincare routine rather than expecting a 20-minute session with an LED mask to solve everything,” she notes.
-Looking forward, she predicts that lasers will delve even deeper into the beauty landscape, not just as a quick fix but as targeted treatments.
+Meanwhile, Danish skin therapist Elina Lei brought a dose of reality to our high-tech hopes, reminding us that whilst LED masks and lasers are game-changers, they could not replace good old-fashioned skincare savvy.
+"I hope people will focus more on their daily skincare routine rather than expecting a 20-minute session with an LED mask to solve everything,” she noted.
+Looking forward, she predicted that lasers will delve even deeper into the beauty landscape, not just as a quick fix but as targeted treatments.
 “These are treatments that can address issues creams or serums can’t, helping you achieve the results you want.”

 4